squandor/pytut.github.io/_posts/Basics/2020-11-16-Python-Operators.md

 >>> a <= b < c
 True{% endhighlight %}
 Logical Operators
-There are three logical operators in Python: {% highlight python %}and{% endhighlight %}, {% highlight python %}or{% endhighlight %}, and {% highlight python %}not{% endhighlight %}.
+There are three logical operators in Python: {% highlight python %}
+and{% endhighlight %}, {% highlight python %}
+or{% endhighlight %}, and {% highlight python %}
+not{% endhighlight %}.
 Each one of these operators has its own truth table and they are essential to work with conditionals.
-The {% highlight python %}and{% endhighlight %} operator:
+The {% highlight python %}
+and{% endhighlight %} operator:
-{% highlight python %}>>> True and True
+{% highlight python %}
+>>> True and True
 True

 >>> True and False